Ahlfeldt/ABRSQOL-toolkit/README.md

 <div style="text-align: center;">
+  This text will also be centered.
+</div>

 # This is site is under construction.
 The content is not ready to use.
 Please be patient...
-</div>
 # Toolking for measuring quality of life under spatial frictions
 (c) Gabriel M. Ahlfeldt, Fabian Bald, Duncan Roth, Tobias Seidel